Creating a Dependable Referral Protocol for Your Dental Practice

 General Dentists Referring Patients to Specialists

-What happens when we don’t proactively send essential information to an office when we refer our patients to them?
-That office will call us to get the information.
-And, they will surely call when we’re away from our desks, when the office is closed, or at a very busy and extremely inconvenient time.
-Even if we are present and able to take the call, we waste valuable administrative time revisiting information for a task that we could have completed at the time of the referral.
+What happens when general dental offices don’t proactively send essential referral information to specialty offices when they refer patients to them?
+The specialty office will call them to get the information.
+And, they’ll probably call when everyone is away from their desks, when the office is closed, or at a very busy and extremely inconvenient time.
+Even if someone is present and able to take the call, they waste valuable administrative time revisiting information for a task they could have completed at the time of the referral.

 Why continue working this way when it obviously creates frustrating phone tag scenarios and double work?
 Instead, send the information when you refer the patient.
 Do it while they’re in front of you at checkout, or shortly after they walk out the door.
 If you get a rush of checkouts or phone calls, keep a reminder in front of you and get back to it as soon as you can.
 As long as it’s within a few hours and not a few days, you’re good to go.